AxiansITSecurity/Restsh/README.md

 ## Support

 This is the OpenSource and community supported version of Restsh.
 You can book enterprise-grade support from Axians IT Security GmbH.
-Simply write an email to <juergen.mang@sec.axians.de> to get in contact.
+Simply write an email to <juergen.mang@sec.axians.de> to get in touch.